ejwillemse/BAN313/chapter2.md

 hist()

-# 4. For each of the five possible descriptive variables, draw a scatter plot of the variable against the manufacture time.
+# 4. For each of the five possible descriptive variables, draw a scatter plot of the variable against manufacturing time.
+You have figure out for yourself which should be the x and y variables, depending on the problem description.
+Remember x is the descriptive variable and y is the response variable, the one the we want to predict using x.

 plot() # nComplications
 plot() # length_m